Great Barrier Reef Snorkeling

 Are there Turtles?

 Yes!
 We have 6 of the seven species of turtles here on the GBR.
 The most common species being the Green Sea Turtle and the Hawksbill Turtle.
-If you would like to get up close and personal with one, we suggest approaching them very slowly and from their side.
+If you want to get up close and personal with one, we suggest approaching them very slowly and from their side.
 If you approach too quick or from behind, they may get scared and swim off, and at 35km/hr you won’t be keeping up!
 Remember not to touch, only look.

 Can I find Nemo?

 Of course!
-There are around 30 different species of Anemone-fish on the reef, and you are sure to see at least one.
+There are around 30 species of Anemone-fish on the reef, and you are sure to see at least one.
 Ask our friendly staff where to look, they know all the spots.

 Will I see Sharks?